-All documentation relating to voluntary redundancy applications (whether granted or not) will be retained by the Head of Human Resources for future audit purposes.
+All documentation relating to voluntary redundancy applications (whether granted or not) will be retained by the Head of Human Resources and Business Transformation for future audit purposes.
+Electronic records will be held on HR Forms Online.

 2.5.6 Selection Criteria